-- 7.8.3.1 Turbocharger impeller or supercharger impeller may be modified or aftermarket.
-The impeller housing must remain stock as supplied by the manufacturer.
+- 7.8.3.1 Turbocharger or Supercharger impeller housing must remain stock as furnished by the manufacturer.
+All internal supercharger or turbocharger parts may be modified or aftermarket.
+Where an OEM turbocharger or supercharger housing may be spaced to accommodate a larger impeller, the spacer shall be allowed providing no other modifications are necessary to accommodate the spacer.
 Intercoolers may be modified or aftermarket. - 7.8.3.2 The entire fuel system is a closed system.
 The watercraft must not vent or spill fuel at any attitude with or without the engine running.
 Original equipment fuel tank, fuel filler and relief valve must be used and cannot be modified.
-The fuel pickup, fuel filter and fuel petcock assembly may be removed and/ or aftermarket parts may be used.
+The fuel pickup, fuel filter and fuel petcock assembly may be removed and/or aftermarket parts may be used.
 Additional fuel filters may be used and fuel cell foam may be added to the original equipment fuel tank.
-Fuel tank filler cap may be modified or aftermarket provided a hazard is not created. - 7.8.3.4 A fuel pressure regulator may be added and/or modified for safety purposes. - 7.8.3.5 Throttle bodies must remain stock as supplied by the manufacturer.
+Fuel tank filler cap may be modified or aftermarket provided a hazard is not created. - 7.8.3.4 A fuel pressure regulator may be added if not originally equipped.
+OEM fuel pressure regulators may be modified or aftermarket for safety purposes. - 7.8.3.5 Throttle bodies must remain stock as supplied by the manufacturer.
 No changing of throttle plate angles and/or modifications to the throttle body housing.
 No phenolic or aluminum spacers are allowed behind the throttle body.